Hey, it looks like you’ve found my blog!

 Let’s Queer Things Up! is a personal blog exploring queer/trans identity, mental health, self-care, stigma, social impact, cats, and whatever else pops into my brain.
 By sharing my own experiences, I’m hoping to educate, empower, and (maybe?) make you feel a little less alone.

 LQTU! was created back in July of 2014, and since then, it’s become a pretty special corner of the internet.

 Sometimes I’m jumping up and down on my soapbox with another political rant.
-Other times, I’m sharing my favorite mental health apps or reviewing chest binders.
+Other times, I’m sharing my favorite mental health apps or reviewing books.
 100% of the time, though, it’s unapologetically queer.

 You might be here for all of it, or maybe my life is just interesting to you.
 Either way, welcome aboard!

 Here are some of the more popular articles on this blog, to give you a taste of what we’re doing here: